-Tax return 2018 for non-resident taxpayers
+Tax return 2019 for non-resident taxpayers

 You are considered a non-resident tax payer when you do not live in the Netherlands, but do have earnings from work and property, substantial interest or savings and investments in the Netherlands.
 You must file a tax return in the Netherlands if you:

-- have received a tax return invitation
+- have received a tax return letter

-- did not receive a tax return invitation, but did have income in the Netherlands in 2018 over which you will have to pay more than € 46 in tax, or expect a refund of € 15 or more.
-You can claim a refund for the year 2018 up to and including 31 December 2023.
+- did not receive a tax return letter, but did have income in the Netherlands in 2019 over which you will have to pay € 47 or more in tax, or expect a refund of € 16 or more.
+You can claim a refund for the year 2019 up to and including 31 December 2024.

 You will need DigiD or a username/password-combination to file your tax return online via Mijn Belastingdienst.

 You can’t file your tax return online if you:

 - lived outside the Netherlands for the whole of 2019, have no DigiD and no username and password